TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 On a Friday, one of the days of the Muslim weekend, we joined the crowds of Iranians strolling the pathways among the roses at the Aramgh-e Hafez, the poet’s tomb.

 Hafez was brought alive for me as a young woman stood at the head of his marble sarcophagus and read a poem aloud to an appreciative crowd that had gathered around.
 She wore a purple coat.
 A daring red blouse peeped out from the neckline.
 Her long black scarf, one end tossed over her shoulder, was set far enough back to reveal an abundance of curly black hair.
 She held a fat book, fingers poised, ready to turn the page.
-I did not understand the Farsi, but I took in the anguish, the drama, and the passion of Hafez that rose and fell in her voice.
+I did not understand the Farsi, but I took in Hafez's anguish, drama, and passion that rose and fell in her voice.

 In one of my favorite poems, the poet writes: